-The western end of North Carolina is where you're most likely to encounter small earthquakes.
-USGS scientists say the area is part of the East Tennessee Seismic Zone.
-The border of that area came to life about a year ago.
-That's when the magnitude 5.1 earthquake struck Sparta, surprising even USGS researchers.
-After the earthquake, a fault line of approximately 1.8 miles is still being studied and is now called the Little River Fault.
+The western end of North Carolina is where you are most likely to experience small earthquakes.
+USGS scientists explain that this area is part of the East Tennessee Seismic Zone.
+This region came to life about a year ago when a magnitude 5.1 earthquake struck Sparta, surprising even USGS researchers.
+After the earthquake, a fault line of approximately 1.8 miles is still being studied and is now known as the Little River Fault.

 Research is expected to one day lead to a system for predicting Earth movements before they occur.
-North Carolina experienced its second earthquake of at least 2.0 magnitude degrees in a week last Wednesday.
-The most recent coup in Catawba County, northwest of Charlotte.
+North Carolina experienced its second earthquake of at least 2.0 magnitude degrees in a week last Wednesday in Catawba County, northwest of Charlotte.
 It is important to remember that although earthquakes are not common in North Carolina, they can still happen and it is important to be aware of this fact and take necessary precautions.